aospapp/aosp/external/fsverity-utils/README.md

-With `CONFIG_FS_VERITY_BUILTIN_SIGNATURES=y`, the filesystem supports automatically verifying a signed file measurement that has been included in the fs-verity metadata.
+With `CONFIG_FS_VERITY_BUILTIN_SIGNATURES=y`, the filesystem supports automatically verifying a signed file measurement that has been included in the verity metadata.
 The signature is verified against the set of X.509 certificates that have been loaded into the ".fs-verity" kernel keyring.
 Here's an example: